-Stinging – Female sweat bees sting, but are not aggressive.
-They are simply so drawn to perspiration that they land on you, and are startled by your movement to rid your fles of them that they sting you.
+Stinging – Female sweat bees sting but are not aggressive.
+They are simply so drawn to perspiration that they land on you, and are startled by your movement to rid your files of them that they sting you.

 Removal – Getting rid of rotting wood around your house, barn, or outdoor recreation areas and squirting the vinegar and water mixture into any nest that you find.

 Good Bee or Bad Bee? – They are a little bit of both.
-They provide a fairly high level of pollination and are not destructive, so that makes sweat bees a good bee.
+They provide a fairly high level of pollination and are not destructive, so that makes sweat bees good bees.

 But, anyone who spends a lot of time working outdoors on the homestead and sweating as you do it already knows how annoying it can be to get stung by sweat bees repeatedly in the process.